Injective metrizability and the duality theory of cubings: Piecewise- Cubings and their Geometry

 \subsection{Degenerate Weights}

-Finally, the degenerate case is essentially identical to the non-degenerate one, as one may think of a null weight assigned to a wall as the limiting result of shrinking the thickness of that wall to zero.
-More formally, if the given weight $w$ is degenerate, the metric $\ellone{w}$ becomes a semi-metric.
+Some additional care is required for the case when some of the weights on a cubing are set to zero.
+This degenerate case is essentially identical to the non-degenerate one, as one may think of a null weight assigned to a wall as the limiting result of shrinking the `thickness' of that wall to zero.
+More formally, if the given weight $w$ is degenerate, the metric $\ellone{w}$ becomes a pseudo-metric.
 To obtain the reduction to the non-degenerate case, set: